 In which case, you'll need to install the relevant font.

 For example, to get Korean characters to show on a Raspberry Pi, try:

 If you're after other languages, you can try:

-apt-cache search chinese and then install a likely looking font...
+And then install a likely looking font...